Mar de Cortés International Airport

 Puerto Peñasco International Airport (Aeropuerto Internacional de Puerto Peñasco); officially Aeropuerto Internacional Mar de Cortés (Mar de Cortés International Airport) is an international airport located in Puerto Peñasco, Sonora, Mexico.
 It serves domestic flights and general aviation activities in Puerto Peñasco.
 The airport is owned by Grupo Vidanta.
 It derives its name from Mar de Cortés (Sea of Cortés), a common term in Spanish for the Gulf of California.

 Puerto Peñasco Airport stands as the first fully privately funded airport in Mexico.
-In 2021, it recorded 1,886 passengers, as reported by the Dirección General de Aeronáutica Civil (Mexican Federal Aviation Administration).
+In 2025, it recorded 4,398 passengers, as reported by the Agencia Federal de Aviación Civil (Mexican Federal Aviation Administration).

 History

 The initial airfield in Puerto Peñasco commenced operations in the 1940s, primarily serving as a stopover on Mexicana de Aviación's route from Mexico City to Mexicali and featuring a telegraph office.
 In 1973, a larger airfield with a small terminal was established, achieving official international airport status in 1994.
 Before this designation, pilots had to navigate immigration and customs processes in Nogales or Mexicali.

 In 2005, Grupo Vidanta carried out significant enhancements at the older airfield, investing in runway and ramp repaving, terminal expansion, parking facilities, perimeter fencing, and improved signage.
 Simultaneously, a more expansive commercial airport was developed 10 miles east of the existing airfield.
 The current airport was inaugurated on November 5, 2009, and officially opened to the public on October 31, 2009, serving as a Mexican Airport of Entry (M-AOE).
 Consequently, the original airfield ceased operations.

 Over the years, the airport has experienced intermittent service by regional airlines, offering seasonal flights within the region.
 Aeroméxico served the route Hermosillo-Puerto Peñasco-Las Vegas from 2013 to 2014.
 TAR Aerolíneas provided domestic flights in 2016.
 Aéreo Servicio Guerrero also offered services to Hermosillo, and Calafia Airlines to Tijuana, La Paz, and Loreto.